Submarine Escape Immersion Equipment

-Submarine Escape Immersion Equipment (SEIE), also known as Submarine Escape and Immersion Equipment, is a whole-body suit and one-man life raft that was first produced in 1952.
+Submarine Escape Immersion Equipment (SEIE), also known as Submarine Escape and Immersion Equipment, is a whole-body suit and one-person life raft that was first produced in 1952.
 It was designed by British company RFD Beaufort Limited and allows submariners to escape from a sunken submarine.
 The suit also provides protection against hypothermia and (since the Mk 10 version) has replaced the Steinke hood rescue device.
 The suit allows survivors to escape a disabled submarine at depths down to 600 ft, with an ascent speed of 2–3 meters/second, at a rate of eight or more sailors per hour.
+Submarine Escape Immersion Equipment can be a method used in submarine rescue operations.

 The latest generation RFD Beaufort SEIE MK11 enables free ascent from a stricken submarine and provides extensive protection for the submariner on reaching the surface until rescued.
 A typical assembly comprises a submarine escape and immersion suit, an inner thermal liner, and a gas-inflated single-seat life raft, all contained in a protective stowage compartment.
 The intention of the suit is to keep the escapee dry and protected from cold shock during ascent, and to provide buoyancy, freeboard, and thermal insulation at the surface.

 Following a nearly 30-year hiatus, the U.S. Navy reinstituted pressurized submarine escape training (PSET) for submarine sailors in 2009, using the Beaufort Mk 10 Submarine Escape and Immersion Equipment (SEIE) suit.

 In an Undersea & Hyperbaric Medicine review of training, O'Donnell and Horn report that "During the first 39 months of training, 7,025 students screened for PSET with 32% completing all phases, including two pressurized ascents.
 The most common reason for screening disqualification was presence of upper respiratory congestion.
 During training, middle ear barotrauma was responsible for 53% of attrition, primarily during the test of pressure."